Bus Accident Attorney in L.A.

 If you are dissatisfied with the poor treatment you received, like denial of services due to racial, gender, or other discrimination, we can help.
 We can also help if you were thrown about inside or hit while outside by one of these steel behemoths.

 Take, for example, the following Metro Bus Accidents Below:

 June 1, 2003, a 20-year-old woman pushing her bicycle died Saturday when she stepped off a curb and into the path of an MTA bus, police said.
 The bus was heading east on Adams Boulevard and making a right turn onto Figueroa Street about 4:40 p.m. when the unidentified woman was struck, said Jose Ubaldo, a spokesman for the Metropolitan Transportation Authority.

 MTA bus kills man.
 May 27, 2007.
 A fatal accident in the heart of downtown has caused some traffic troubles: A man was struck and killed today by a Metro bus in downtown Los Angeles, authorities said.
 Paramedics sent to the 500 block of South Spring Street at 11:49 a.m. pronounced the man dead at the scene, said d’Lisa Davies of the Los Angeles Fire Department.

 The circumstances of the death were under investigation.
 June 7, 2007, a Metro bus and two other vehicles collided Thursday in the South Robertson area of Los Angeles, leaving two people with injuries, authorities said.

-Ehline Law Firm specializes in suing and recovering money for victims of errant bus drivers, as well as negligent manufacturing companies who release defective buses into the stream of commerce.
-Even if you were a handicapped person hurt on a low rise bus, we could help.
+Ehline Law Firm specializes in suing and recovering money for victims of errant bus drivers and negligent manufacturing companies who release defective buses into the stream of commerce.
+Even if you were a disabled person hurt on a low rise bus, we could help.